 Rwemikoma Primary School is the second PCM school and located the furthest from the Mbarara headquarters.
 Although the road to Rwemikoma has drastically improved over the past several years, the school has faced its share of challenges.

 Some of the children here walk five to ten miles to school, getting up at 5am and walking for 2 hours or more before arriving at school.
 The Lord is doing a mighty work in and through the staff and students in this, the most remote of all PCM schools.

 Creativity abounds here and the children are always eager to perform their skits, recite memorized poems and riddles, and dance when teams arrive.
 We know the Lord uses these talents for His glory!

 Sanga Primary School

-The Sanga school is our “school on the hill” located just one hour from Mbarara and in the heart of Lake Mburo National Park.
+The Sanga school is our “school on the hill” located one hour from Mbarara, in the heart of Lake Mburo National Park.
 The main source of income in the village is selling charcoal and farming.
 Farmers struggle to keep the wild animals from the national park away from their crops.
 The animals also create a challenge for the Sanga students as they walk to and from the school.
 They are constantly on the look out for the wild animals that have ventured outside of the boundaries of the park.